 The Company computes the dilutive effect of options, warrants and similar instruments.
-Under this method the dilutive effect on loss per share is based on the use of the proceeds that could be obtained upon exercise of options, warrants and similar instruments.
+Under this method the dilutive effect on income (loss) per share is based on the use of the proceeds that could be obtained upon exercise of options, warrants and similar instruments unless anti-dilutive.
 It assumes that the proceeds would be used to purchase common shares at the average market price during the year.
 Basic loss per common share is calculated using the weighted average number of common shares outstanding during the period.